Southampton and Dorchester Railway: The parliamentary bill

-An Act secured
+An act secured

-Accordingly, the Southampton and Dorchester Railway got its Act of Parliament on 21 July 1845, with authorised capital of £500,000.
-The lease to the LSWR was authorised in the Act.
+Accordingly, the Southampton and Dorchester Railway got its act of Parliament, the Southampton and Dorchester Railway Act 1845 (8 & 9 Vict. c. xciii), on 21 July 1845, with authorised capital of £500,000.
+The lease to the LSWR was authorised in the act.
 A branch from Hamworthy to the ballast quay at Poole was also authorised, and the broad gauge Wilts, Somerset and Weymouth Railway (authorised in the same session of Parliament) could be required to lay narrow gauge rails to give LSWR trains access to Weymouth.

 The line was to start from a junction near the LSWR Southampton station (later Southampton Terminus) and curve west through a tunnel; at this point the Act required a station to be built at Blechynden Terrace; this became the present-day Southampton station.
 From there the line was to run westerly, crossing the River Test at Eling, and then run south-west to Brockenhurst.
 The Commissioners of Woods and Forests intervened in the alignment of the route through the New Forest, and the intended route through Lyndhurst was not permitted, the line instead making a southward sweep near there.
 From Brockenhurst the line was to run westward through Ringwood and Wimborne, trending southwest through Broadstone and Wareham, and then west to Dorchester.

 The line was planned as part of a through route to Exeter via Bridport and Axminster, and the Dorchester terminus was aligned so as to enable this.
 The Poole Ballast Quay was at the eastern extremity of the spit of land south of the channel between Holes Bay and Poole Harbour.